-The Task Force on Climate-related Financial Disclosures (TCFD) was established by the FSB in 2015, with the goal of developing consistent disclosure standards for companies, to enable the assessment of companies' climate-related financial risk.
+The Task Force on Climate-related Financial Disclosures (TCFD) was established by the Financial Stability Board (FSB) in 2015, to develop consistent disclosure standards for companies, to enable the assessment of companies' climate-related financial risk.
 The recommendations were published in June 2017, and have until now effectively been serving as the industry standard for climate-related disclosures.
 The TCFD structured its recommendations around four thematic areas that represent core elements of how organizations operate: governance, strategy, risk management, and metrics & targets.
-ISSB will take over the responsibility of the Task Force on Climate-related Financial Disclosures (TCFD) as early as July 2024.
-This responsibility was previously held by the Financial Stability Board (FSB).
+The ISSB has taken over the responsibility of the Task Force on Climate-related Financial Disclosures (TCFD) which was previously held by the FSB.